Apacelus/image-scraper/README.md

-# image-downloader-python
+# image-scraper
-Small python script that autodownloads images from a screenshot sharing site.
-This was my first python script.
+Python script for scraping images from https://imgur.com/ and https://prnt.sc/
+## Installation
+Download and run script